Safety, Agriculture, Villages & Environment

 The assets of the CWA have been targeted for monetization as part of a financial Recovery Plan for the City of Chester.
 This move by the state would replace a well managed water authority and open the door for a purchase by Aqua America with their incentive to promote development and expand their customer base.
 This should be of concern to all CWA ratepayers, including 7,284 from southern Chester County, as well as to the entire conservation minded community.

-Econsult Solutions, Inc, the Recovery Coordinator appointed by the PA Department of Community and Economic Development under the Municipalities Financial Recovery Act, has included the monetization of CWA assets in the City of Chester’s Act 47 Exit Plan.
-This position is being supported in a letter from Governor Tom Wolf’s Chief Counsel.
-S.A.V.E. supports the position of the CWA.
+In October of 2021, the Chester City Council and the Mayor voted to enter into an Asset Purchase Agreement with Aqua PA.
+The matter is in the hands of the City's current Receiver, Michael Doweary, who had the now-public exchange with Aqua’s attorney.
+Econsult Solutions, Inc, the previous Recovery Coordinator appointed by the PA Department of Community and Economic Development under the Municipalities Financial Recovery Act, included the monetization of CWA assets in the City of Chester’s Act 47 Exit Plan.
+This position was supported by a letter from Governor Tom Wolf’s Chief Counsel.